Jyllands-Posten: COVID-19 outbreak in China

-In January 2020, during the COVID-19 pandemic in China, the newspaper received international attention when it published a cartoon depicting the Chinese flag with yellow virus-like figures instead of the usual yellow stars.
+In January 2020, during the COVID-19 pandemic in mainland China, the newspaper received international attention when it published a cartoon depicting the Chinese flag with yellow virus-like figures instead of the usual yellow stars.
 Unlike the Muhammad cartoons, the illustration of the Chinese flag was not published in the satire section nor was it intended as a provocation, but was published along an article about the outbreak in China.